FlorentinaMargarita/HabitTracker/README.md

 Every time the model is changed and the database changes the following commands need to be run:

-•	First command: python manage.py makemigrations
+•	python manage.py makemigrations

 This creates a Migration File in the Migration Folder.
 This is like preparing the database for the migration we are about to run.
-In the background it will run SQL commands
+In the background it will run SQL commands.
+Then we run the command to actually migrate the data.
+The command goes as follows:

-•	Second command: python manage.py migrate
+•	python manage.py migrate

 This command adds the table to the database.

-Now we run the server with
+Now we run the server with the following command:

-•	Third command: python manage.py runserver
+•	python manage.py runserver

 In the admin panel this table cannot be seen yet.
 That table needs to be registered with the admin table.
 This is done by